tamara-kostova/MultiAgentMedClassifier/README.md

 This pipeline builds on three prior thesis components:

 - CNN benchmarking (VGG16 / DenseNet / ResNet on 4 datasets)
-- BiomedCLIP layer-wise feature analysis (layer 18 optimal)
+- BiomedCLIP layer-wise feature analysis (layer 6 of ViT-B/16 optimal across all four tasks)
 - SAM3 linear probe segmentation (Dice = 0.836); SAM3→MedGemma pipeline improves tumour detection 85.1% → 96.3% but reduces specificity 67.1% → 41.3%; the agent routing in this work is designed to recover that specificity